 - When performing a backup, only replace the existing one if you’re 100% sure it’s what you want to do.

-- To back your files up, please click the OK button.
+- To back up your files, please click the OK button.

 How to Restore a Backup in Sage 50?

 Worried about losing all your files in a crash?
 Rest easy with Sage 50.
 It’s software that helps you create and restore backups of whatever the life of your computer you want.
-When required, simply locate the original backup file and restore it to your computer so that you can get back to work.
+When needed, simply locate the original backup file and restore it to your computer, allowing you to return to work.

-- Open Sage 50, click the File tab & then click the Restore button.
+- Open Sage 50, click the File tab, and then click the Restore button.

 - Now go to the Browse menu and find the location of your backup file (the .PTB file).